cloudflare/cloudflare-docs/content/images/cloudflare-images/transform/blur-images.md

 # Blur images

 You can apply blur to your images from the Images Dashboard.
 Blur is applied to image variants.
-If you plan on blurring your images, you will have to create a specific variant for this effect first.
+If you plan on blurring your images, you will have to either create a specific variant for this effect first, or edit a previously created variant.
+Refer to [Resize images](/images/cloudflare-images/transform/resize-images/) to learn how to create variants.

 To apply blur to an image: